It Ain't Safe No More...

-It Ain't Safe No More... is the sixth studio album by American rapper Busta Rhymes, released on November 26, 2002, by Flipmode Records and J Records.
+It Ain't Safe No More... is the sixth studio album by American rapper Busta Rhymes, released on November 26, 2002, by J Records and Busta Rhymes's Flipmode Records.
 It was his final album for J. The album was produced by Swizz Beatz, J Dilla, DJ Scratch, the Neptunes, and Rick Rock, among others.
 It features guest appearances by Mariah Carey, Sean Paul, Carl Thomas, and Spliff Star.

 It Ain't Safe No More... was supported by two singles: "Make It Clap" and "I Know What You Want".
 The album received positive reviews from most music critics and received slow commercial success.
 The album debuted and peaked at number 43 on the US Billboard 200, selling 62,000 copies in its first week, but despite that, was eventually certified gold by the RIAA on January 6, 2003.

-There's also a remix of the song Call The Ambulance that features M.O.P. and Rah Digga.

 Singles

 The original version of "Make It Clap" (which features Spliff Star) was released to urban contemporary radio on October 14, 2002.
 The remix version (which features another guest, Sean Paul) was later sent to radio as the album's official lead single on January 13, 2003.

 "I Know What You Want" (which features Mariah Carey and Flipmode Squad) was released as the album's second single on February 24 of that same year.
 It peaked at number 3 in the United States, Australia, and the United Kingdom.
 Rhymes' previous single, "Make It Clap," had failed to reach the top forty on the U.S. Billboard Hot 100 chart.
 "I Know What You Want" stayed in the top forty for twenty-one weeks, and was ranked 17 on the Hot 100 2003 year-end chart.
 For Carey, it was a return to form after a string of unsuccessful singles, and it became one of her biggest hits in years.
 Columbia Records later included it on her first remix album The Remixes (2003) and the British and Japanese reissues of Carey's ninth studio album Charmbracelet (2002).

 The plot line for the video for "I Know What You Want" was continued in the video for the 2021 single "Where I Belong", in which Rhymes collaborated again with Carey.